muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T155)
+- New: Macro/Sequence: global option to determine if how mode changes behave with sequences/macros currently running.
+If enabled, the mode change will attempt to terminate a sequence/macro execution in flight.
+This is tricky because the mode change may come from the sequence itself.
+If disabled, the mode change will wait for  current macros/sequences to finish.
+If the macro/sequences are in a loop (example, sequence is a toggle on/off, the mode change will never occur unless the mode change is inside the sequence itself.
+If multiple mode changes are requested while the mode change is on hold, the mode changes to the last mode requested.
+- New: API: added a mechanism to delay mode changes if a sequence/macro is currently executing if the option is enabled.
+Warning: looping sequences or macros in this mode could prevent mode changes until the loops complete.
+- Fix: Sequence Container: step interactions may not update the UI
+- Fix: Input Viewer: call up of axis visualization if device has no axes causes an index exception.
+- Fix: loading a profile after loading an initial profile (or creating a new profile) does not load mappings for the profile being loaded (dragon introduced in T154).
+- Fix: TTS: requires a GEX restart if some options are enabled.

 ### (m76T154A)
 - Fix: input registry sync creates any missing profile entries on save if not defined yet.